jace0fbass/02-Challenge/README.md

 ## Description

 In this challenge I have refactored the Index.html, Style.css, and the README.md.
 I changed elements to more appropriate ones as well as changed the h2 for the footer to h4 so it would be sequential.
 I have restored proper function to the "Search Engine Optimization" tab.
 I consolidated font families, deleted empty rules, consolidated benefit and content items, consolidated a and p to be with * and body.
-I have edited the read me to include a description and left information that I felt like would be important for the future.
+I have edited the read me to include a description and left previous information that I felt like would be important for the future.

 ---
 Credit: Jason Jones 2022